 To help get you ready for this big purchase, we’ve broken down the simple steps to buying a new condo with StreetSide.
 As always, our helpful sales agents are always available to guide you along the way and answer any questions you may have.

 The first step to finding your ideal condo is to answer some questions for yourself, to better understand what you need.

-- Do you want to live closer to: restaurants, shopping, arts, cinema, transit, etc.?
+- Location: Do you want to live close to: restaurants, walking paths, shopping, arts, cinema, transit, etc.